gehrmanng/react-i18n/README.md

   en: {
     label: {
       example: {
-        text: "This is a simple example text"
+        text: "This is a simple example text",
+        currentDate: "The current date is: _date_"
       }
     }
   }